saebyulpark/Mel2word/README.md

 # Mel2Word: Melody to Text Representation

-This repository implements Mel2Word, a method for converting melodic sequences into text-based representations for symbolic music analysis.
-Developed by Saebyul Park, Eunjin Choi, Jeounghoon Kim, and Juhan Nam, Mel2Word offers a unique tokenization approach, capturing the essence of musical phrases through natural language processing.
+This repository contains the implementation of Mel2Word, a pioneering method that leverages Natural Language Processing (NLP) techniques to transform melodies into word-like representations.
+The main goal is to improve symbolic music analysis by tokenization using Byte-Pair Encoding (BPE), a popular textual tokenization method.

-For detailed insights, refer to the associated journal article:
+For in-depth insights, please refer to the associated journal article:

 **"Mel2Word: A Text-based Melody Representation for Symbolic Music Analysis"**